Our Threefold Mission

-To attract, develop, and place men and women of faith, character, and professional ability who will become outstanding leaders capable of dealing with change in a competitive global environment.
+To attract, develop, place, and continue to engage men and women of faith, character, and professional ability who will become outstanding leaders and positively influence a world we wish to improve.

 Advance knowledge using strong conceptual and spiritual foundations to identify and solve management problems.